- Spring 2020 Courses

 - Fall 2017 Courses

-Beginning in Fall 2010, the MFA in Writing and Literature degree required 46 credits, 40 of course work, in addition to a six-credit thesis.
+The MFA in Writing and Literature degree requires 46 credit hours, 40 of course work and a six-credit thesis.
 Here is how credits are distributed:

 Required Introduction to the MFA Program (4 Credits)

 CWL 500 - Introduction to Graduate Writing, 4 credits